textileio/papers/draft.md

 Every Log requires an asymmetric key-pair that determines ownership and identity.
-The private key is used to sign each Event added to the Log, so down-stream processes can verify the Log's authenticity.
+The private key is used to sign each Event added to the Log, so downstream processes can verify the Log's authenticity.
 Like IPFS Peers, a hash of the public key of the Log is used as an identifier (Log ID).
 Unlike IPFS Peers, this key is actually *derived* from the Peer's private key, rather than used directly.